SharonLutz/reverseMA/README.md

 ```

 ## Output 3
-Both a direct and indirect effect of the exposure X on the outcome Y for a mediator M
+Both a direct and indirect effect of the exposure X on the outcome Y for a mediator M.

 <img src="plots/reverseMAplotBoth.png" width="400">